fbpx

 Billy Ballou

-Chef Billy attended Johnson & Wales College in Charleston and studied culinary arts.
+Chef Ballou graduated from Johnson & Wales College in Charleston and studied culinary arts.
 After college, he went backpacking through Scotland and England, experiencing different cultures and cuisines.
 Upon his return to the United States, he spent two years as a sous chef for Legendary, Inc., and then moved on to an opportunity with the Great Southern Restaurant Group, where he worked his way from prep chef to executive chef.
-He has served as executive chef for Great Southern for the past decade.
+He has served as executive chef for Great Southern for over a decade.

 John Huggins

 Pensacola Native, John Huggins returned to the Panhandle in 2002 after fifteen years in Richmond, Virginia.
 During that time, John received his culinary degree from J. Sargeant Reynolds College.
 Huggins started his cooking career at Bistro Express, a French Provincial inspired restaurant under the direction of CIA Alum Chef Robert Ramsey.
 Huggins joined McGuire’s Restaurant Group upon returning to the Panhandle.
 Prior to joining Great Southern Restaurant Group, Huggins owned and operated La Brisa, a restaurant in Gulf Breeze for five years.
-Huggins currently serves as Chef de Cuisine to Chef Billy Ballou at the Fish House.
+Huggins has served as Chef de Cuisine to Chef Billy Ballou at the Fish House for 15 years